 Moissanite is formed from silicon carbide, which means it’s not just compositionally different, but also different in its physical features, such as color, brilliance and durability.
 If you compare the two stones side-by-side, you’ll notice the moissanite sparkles much more than the diamond does.

 It also has more of a “colorful” sparkle, called dispersion by gemologists.
-This dispersion gives moissanite a sparkle reminiscent of fireworks, but stick with smaller stones.
-Larger stones with this effect can look fake because it’s so noticeable.
+This dispersion gives moissanite a sparkle reminiscent of fireworks.
+This becomes more noticeable with larger stones.

 Moissanite is also doubly refractive, unlike diamonds which are singly reactive.
 This means that light is refracted through the stone in a way that looks doubled, similar to how light refracts in gemstones like zircon and sapphires.
 It’s also almost as hard as a diamond, ranking 9.25/10 instead of 10/10 on the hardness scale.

-However, when it comes to colors, you can only find moissanite in shades of yellow-green, or colorless and nearly colorless, whereas diamonds can be found or made in many different colors.
-Typically most moissanite jewelry to date has looked a bit yellow in color, but more recently, moissanite is being made with no color, so that it looks bright and brilliant.
+When it comes to colors, both moissanites and diamonds can be found or made in many different colors.
+Previously, most moissanite jewelry to date had looked a bit yellow in color, but more recently, moissanite is being made with no color, so that it looks bright and brilliant.
 Colored moissanite options also abound, making it an excellent choice for personalized pieces.

 Note that with moissanite, color changes can occur in very high temperatures.
 Though these color changes usually aren’t permanent, sometimes they can last, so that’s something to be aware of.
 Definitely not a good idea to leave your jewelry in a hot car!